harshanvarma/HealthMate/README.md

-# AI-Powered Nutrition and Mental Health Companion
+# Diet Monitoring System

-A full-stack web application designed to assist users with nutrition tracking and mental health support through advanced AI and data science.
+A full-stack web application designed to assist users with nutrition tracking through advanced AI and data science.